-Your plant instruments, equipment, vessels and pipes shall capable to withstand clean-in-place system requirement.
+Your plant instruments, equipment, vessels, and pipes shall capable of withstanding clean-in-place system requirements.
 CIP system requirements are as follows

 - A plant must comply with all document criteria for Hygienic requirement such as EHEDG certificate, 3A certificate, Material Surface Finish

-- A material of construction must be non-porous, smooth, corrosion resistant and suitable to the required chemicals.
+- The material of construction must be non-porous, smooth, corrosion-resistant and suitable to the required chemicals.
 Stainless steel is the most commonly used material.